arvigeus/AZ-204/Questions/Identity Platform.md

 ---

-Question: Which HTTP method below is used to update a resource with new values?

-- [ ] POST
-- [x] PATCH
-- [ ] PUT

-Answer: The PATCH method does update a resource with a new value.
-The POST method creates a new resource.
-The PUT method replaces a resource with a new one.

----

-Question: Which of the components of the Microsoft 365 platform is used to deliver data external to Azure into Microsoft Graph services and applications?

-- [ ] Microsoft Graph API
-- [x] Microsoft Graph connectors
-- [ ] Microsoft Graph Data Connect

-Answer: Microsoft Graph connectors work in the incoming direction.
-Connectors exist for many commonly used data sources such as Box, Google Drive, Jira, and Salesforce.
-The Microsoft Graph API offers a single endpoint to use with APIs and SDKs.
-Microsoft Graph Data Connect provides a set of tools to streamline secure and scalable delivery of Microsoft Graph data to popular Azure data stores.

----

 Question: What does the Microsoft Identity platform assume if the resource identifier is omitted in the scope parameter during requests to authorization, token, or consent endpoints?

 - [ ] The resource is Microsoft Outlook.